bbauska/Anti-Project2025/anti.md

 Policy Council would eliminate central promotion of abortion (‘health services’); comprehensive sexuality education (‘education’); and the new woke gender ideology, which has as a principal tenet ‘gender affirming care’ and ‘sex-change’ surgeries on minors.”
-[Executive Office of the President of the United States, Project 2025, accessed 6/24/24]
+[Executive Office of the President of the United States, Project 2025, accessed 6/24/24]</p>

-Project 2025 called on the next president to reinstate many EOs signed by Trump.
-“The next President should also reinstate the many executive orders signed by President Trump that were designed to make the regulatory process more just, efficient, and transparent.
+<p>Project 2025 called on the next president to reinstate many EOs signed by Trump.
+“The next
+President should also reinstate the many executive orders signed by President Trump that were designed to make the regulatory process more just, efficient, and transparent.
 Executive Orders 13771,9 13777,10 13891,11 13892,12 13893,13 13924 Section 6,14 13979,15 and 1398016 should be revived (with